Attock Bridge: History

 Attock Bridge was designed by Sir Guildford Molesworth and was opened to traffic on 24 May 1883.
 The cost of construction was more than Rs 3.2 million.

 The structure was redesigned by Sir Francis Callaghan and was reconstructed in 1929, at a cost of Rs 2.5 million.
 The bridge spanning over 1395 ft has 2 levels and 5 spans, of which 3 spans are 257 ft long and 2 are 312 ft long.
 The upper level is used for railway traffic and the lower level for road traffic.
 The approaches to the bridge were built as solid fortifications - as a defense against raids from nearby Pashtun tribesmen.

-This bridge was a part of famous Grand Trunk Road.
+This bridge was a part of Grand Trunk Road.
 In 1979 another bridge, known as "New Attock Bridge", was constructed and road traffic was shifted to it.